nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/manhattan.md

 ## Identify statistical cutoffs

+This code finds the equivalent of 0.05 and 0.01 p value in the negative-log-transformed p values file.
+We will use these cutoffs to draw horizontal lines in the Manhattan plot for visualization of haplotypes that cross the 0.05 and 0.01 statistical threshold (i.e. have a statistically significant association with yellow coat color)

 ```
 $ unad_cutoff_sug=$(tail -n+2 coatColor.assoc.adjusted | awk '$10>=0.05' | head -n1 | awk '{print $3}')
 $ unad_cutoff_conf=$(tail -n+2 coatColor.assoc.adjusted | awk '$10>=0.01' | head -n1 | awk '{print $3}')